gonzaloronvera/web_3_development_training_advanced_topics/README.md

 ## Creating a NFT

 - Download [IPFS Desktop](http://docs.ipfs.tech.ipns.localhost:8080/install/ipfs-desktop/).
 - Prepare an image that you want to mint and upload it to APFS.
-Alternatelly, you could use this [Gerardo](https://ipfs.io/ipfs/QmNSNrtgvLc1dYQQCz9KHwkSZUH8M7hUKkyLYK1hkdhn4f?filename=gerardo.jpg).
+Alternately, you could use this [Gerardo](https://ipfs.io/ipfs/QmNSNrtgvLc1dYQQCz9KHwkSZUH8M7hUKkyLYK1hkdhn4f?filename=gerardo.jpg).
 - Prepare a JSON token for your NFT and upload it to APFS.
 You can use [this token](https://ipfs.io/ipfs/QmSkD7RJXsABotJEfDk2ANGMGbgStuKmi2z2AfNX8BL6be?filename=1-gerardo.json) as a reference.
 - Modify the code from [MyNFT.sol](https://github.com/gonzaloronvera/web_3_development_training_advanced_topics/blob/main/1_MyNFT.sol) to use your token.
 - Publish source code using [Remix](https://remix.ethereum.org/) and validate your contract in [Rinkeby EtherScan](https://rinkeby.etherscan.io/).